Homesteading Family Logo

 • Pastas – Mac and cheese, fettuccine Alfredo, or lasagna with bechamel sauce and homemade mozzarella are all ways to use a lot of milk or cream efficiently.

-• Baked Goods – Homemade pumpkin pie, biscuits, rhubarb breakfast cake, and these delicious Parker House rolls; use milk in varying amounts.
+• Baked Goods – Homemade pumpkin pie, country whole wheat biscuits, rhubarb breakfast cake, and these delicious Parker House rolls; use milk in varying amounts.

 A woman standing beside a counter full of homemade dairy products.